Cosmology with voids: voids

 \section{\Ideal\ voids}

-An informative starting point for exploring the connection between voids and their background cosmology is an idealized spherical region with a constant density that is, at some early time, slightly less than the average density elsewhere in the universe.
+An informative starting point for exploring the connection between voids and their background cosmology is an idealized spherical region with a constant density that is, at some early time, slightly less than the average density in the universe.
 In isolation, this \ideal\ void evolves as if were its own miniature universe with a relatively small matter density and large Hubble parameter \cite{bertschinger1994, bertschinger1985}.
-To consider arbitrary density profiles in a range of background cosmologies, we use a numerical approach where we divide spherical voids into thin shells tracked individually from a set of starting conditions \cite{blumenthal1992}.
-The numerical solutions provide an accurate accounting of the density even as the outer shells cross into the background universe.
-Appendix \ref{appx:shell} provides the details of the method.

-Figure~\ref{fig:voidexpand} illustrates the evolution of \ideal\ voids in the shell model (cf. \cite{blumenthal1992}).
-For this exaggerated example, the void is unusually large ($\gg 100$ Mpc) and quite deep, with evolved densities that are much less than the mean of the background universe.

-For a spherically symmetric \ideal\ void, the ``shell-crossing radius'' --- the radius of the innermost shell that has crossed with another larger shell --- is a natural definition of the void radius (e.g., the dark solid curve in the left figure~\ref{fig:voidexpand}; prior to shell-crossing, we simply use the radius of the expanding underdense region in the shell simulations).
-We track the evolution of void sizes for models that start from the same initial conditions (initial redshift and density contrast profile) but with differing background cosmologies.
-Figure~\ref{fig:voidexpandvpecall} shows the results for the models in table~\ref{tab:cosmic}.
-The figure also shows the peculiar velocity --- the radial speed in excess of the background expansion directed away from the void center --- in units of the local expansion speed within the void.

-The curves in figure \ref{fig:voidexpandvpecall} highlight the following trends: \begin{itemize} \item Voids grow more robustly with higher cosmic mass density; the void in the flat CDM case ($\Omm = 1$) grows to the largest size while the void in lite CDM ($\Omm = 0.1$) is the smallest.

-\item $\Lambda$ augments the void size at the present epoch when other parameters are fixed.
-The void in the Lambda-lite model ($\Omm = 0.1$, $\Oml = 0.9$) is larger than the one embedded in the lite-CDM model ($\Omm = 0.1$, $\Oml = 0.0$).

-\item Void growth relative to the comoving background generally slows with time and eventually stalls altogether.
-In high-$\Oml$ models, this ``freeze-out'' occurs quickly as the accelerating expansion overtakes the outflow of matter within voids.
-In high $\Omm$ models, the freeze-out takes a long time. \end{itemize} These trends highlight the relative roles of matter density and dark energy in void dynamics.
-It is well-known that voids grow to smaller sizes and shallower density contrast in low-$\Omm$ models.
-The open CDM model, once a contender to explain the observed large-scale structure, fails.
-The addition of dark energy enhances the growth of voids.
-As mass shells within a void move outward, they jump into a comoving frame that is expanding faster than without dark energy.
-This effect increases the proper distance between shells and dilutes their mutual gravity thus driving more rapid expansion.
-Eventually the background catches up.
+When embedded in a uniform density background universe, we expect the void dynamics to be more complicated as material in the outermost regions of the more rapidly expanding void mixes with the background.
+Yet the bulk of the \ideal\ void interior evolves as a distinct FLRW world.